dermesser/uvco/README.md

 ### Loop Lifetime

-The `Loop` is singular, and outlives all coroutines running on it; therefore it's passed as `const Loop&` to any coroutine needing to initiate I/O.
+The `Loop` is a singleton on any given thread, and outlives all coroutines running on it; therefore it's passed as `const Loop&` to any coroutine needing to interact with the basic libuv event loop.

+Note: this is not strictly enforced, and there are some internal functions which make the loop available globally, so this convention may be relaxed later.

 ### Unfulfilled promises